Reducing Marine Plastics: the Importance of Regional Knowledge Sharing and Policy Harmonisation

 Implementing the National Action Plans

-Dr. Vu Dinh Hieu, Deputy Director of the Vietnam Institute of Seas and Islands (VISI), Ministry of Natural Resources and Environment (MONRE) of Viet Nam opened the panel discussion by sharing the background story of Viet Nam’s role in pioneering the development of National Action Plan among ASEAN Member States, and emphasised the importance of setting targets.
+Dr Vu Dinh Hieu, Deputy Director of the Viet Nam Institute of Seas and Islands (VISI), Viet Nam Ministry of Natural Resources and Environment (MONRE), opened the panel discussion by sharing the background story of his country's role in pioneering the development of AMS national action plans, and emphasised the importance of setting targets.

-‘Viet Nam is committed to leading the way in Southeast Asia by crafting and implementing meaningful policies to address marine plastic waste pollution,’ he said before highlighting the revised Viet Nam’s Law on Environmental Protection that now includes responsibilities for producers’ and importers’ regarding recycling.
+‘Viet Nam is committed to leading the way in Southeast Asia by crafting and implementing meaningful policies to address marine plastic waste pollution,’ he said, before highlighting his country's revised Law on Environmental Protection, which includes recycling responsibilities for producers and importers.

-During the discussion, she described the coordination led by MoNRE involving five other relevant ministries and the private sector to gather inputs for the action plan draft for effective implementation.
+She described MoNRE led coordination involving five other relevant ministries and the private sector to gather input for the action plan draft for effective implementation.

 ‘Overall, the private sector has shown a positive response and has pledged to participate in the implementation of relevant activities.
 Another important update is that we are currently preparing project proposals to international partners to secure funding.
 It is now under consideration,’ she said.

-On a related note, Ms Heidi Savelli-Soderberg, Programme Officer at the Marine and Freshwater Branch of the United Nations Environment Programme (UNEP) shared information related to monitoring and reporting mechanisms of the implementation of National Action Plans.
+Ms Heidi Savelli-Soderberg, Programme Officer at the Marine and Freshwater Branch of the United Nations Environment Programme (UNEP), shared information on the monitoring and reporting mechanisms of the implementation of national action plans.

-According to Ms Savelli-Soderberg, UNEP has been mandated to support the development and implementation of national action plans on the topic, to facilitate ad-hoc and regular coordination of actions amongst different actors, and to look at the harmonisation of approaches to best measure and monitor progress.
+Ms Savelli-Soderberg said UNEP has been mandated to support the development and implementation of national action plans on the topic, to facilitate ad-hoc and regular coordination of actions among different actors, and to look at the harmonisation of approaches to best measure and monitor progress.

-‘We are looking at how digital platforms can help and assist in knowledge management not only for tracking progress-related data but also for documenting different steps where progress has not been made,’ she explained.
+‘We are looking at how digital platforms can help and assist in knowledge management, not only for tracking progress-related data but also for documenting different steps where progress has not been made,’ she said.

-Mr. Peter Börkey, Principal Administrator at the Environment Directorate, Organisation for Economic Co-operation and Development (OECD), further enhanced the discussion by sharing current work undertaken by his organisation in support of the regional efforts to address plastic pollution.
+Mr Peter Börkey, Principal Administrator at the Environment Directorate, Organisation for Economic Co-operation and Development (OECD), outlined the work undertaken by his organisation in support of regional efforts to address plastic pollution.
 He emphasised that the OECD’s focus is on data and analysis to support policymaking.

-Senior Advisor to the President on Environmental Issues of ERIA, Mr. Michikazu Kojima, joined the discussion by sharing the most recent updates on relevant policies in each ASEAN Member State.
+Mr Michikazu Kojima, ERIA Senior Advisor to the President on Environmental Issues, joined the discussion by sharing the most recent updates on relevant policies in each AMS.

-He noted, ‘The Philippines has updated the regulation this year that includes a target increase for the recycling rate from 20% this year to 80% in a few years.
+‘The Philippines has updated the regulation this year that includes a target increase for the recycling rate from 20% this year to 80% in a few years.
 Singapore is set to introduce a deposit and refund system in 2025.
 Indonesia mandates producers and shops to develop plans to reduce plastic packaging and containers.
-Viet Nam is also preparing to apply EPR (Extended Producer Responsibility) on various items based on the revised Law on Environmental Protection.’.
+Viet Nam is also preparing to apply EPR [extended producer responsibility] on various items based on the revised Law on Environmental Protection,’ he said.

-At the conclusion of the session, Dr. Premakumara Jagaath Dickella Gamaralalage, Principle Researcher/ Director of IGES Centre Collaborating with UNEP on Environmental Technologies (CCET) at the Institute for Global Environmental Strategies (IGES), who served as the moderator of the session, summarised the key take-a-way messages as follows:
+At the conclusion of the session, moderator Dr Premakumara Jagath Dickella Gamaralalage, Principle Researcher/Director of the IGES Centre Collaborating with UNEP on Environmental Technologies (CCET), summarised the key takeaway messages.

-• Emphasis on Knowledge Sharing: The meeting highlighted the critical role of knowledge sharing in supporting and harmonising data-driven policymaking in the ASEAN+3 region.
-It was recognized that sharing information and best practices is essential to effectively address marine plastic pollution.
+● Emphasis on knowledge sharing.
+The meeting highlighted the critical role of knowledge sharing in supporting and harmonising data-driven policymaking in the ASEAN+3 region.
+It recognised that sharing information and best practices is essential to effectively address marine plastic pollution.

-• National Action Plans as a Coordinating Tool: National Action Plans for Marine Plastic Pollution were highlighted as important instruments for coordinating and harmonising efforts at both the national and international levels.
-These plans help identify the priorities and needs of each country, allowing international donors to provide more effective support.
+● National action plans as a coordinating tool.
+National action plans for marine plastic pollution are important instruments for coordinating and harmonising efforts at both the national and international levels.
+These plans help identify each country's priorities and needs, allowing international donors to provide more effective support.

-• Challenges in Plastic Waste Management: The meeting shed light on the challenges facing countries in managing plastic waste, including issues such as unclear strategies, overlapping responsibilities, limited funding, and the need for increased waste management capacity.
+● Challenges in plastic waste management.
+The meeting shed light on the challenges facing countries in managing plastic waste, including unclear strategies, overlapping responsibilities, limited funding, and the need for increased waste management capacity.
 These challenges underscore the importance of coordinated efforts to combat plastic pollution.

-• Collaboration and Funding: Several countries are actively collaborating with international partners and organisations to secure funding for plastic pollution reduction initiatives.
+● Collaboration and funding.
+Several countries are actively collaborating with international partners and organisations to secure funding for initiatives to reduce plastic pollution.
 The private sector has also shown a positive response and commitment to participating in relevant activities.

 Author